Beaver Dyke Reservoirs

 Beaver Dyke Reservoirs were two water supply reservoirs (one of which is still extant), 5 mi west of Harrogate in North Yorkshire, England.
 The main reservoir, also known as Lower Beaver Dyke Reservoir, was constructed in 1890 and had a surface area of 9 ha.
 In 2008 the reservoir's owner, Yorkshire Water, decided that it was not economic to maintain its ageing structures.
 It was decommissioned between 2013 and 2015 by breaching its dam and channelling a stream in the bed of the former reservoir.
 A residual lake of 0.5 ha was retained.
-The water of the reservoir was relatively nutrient rich, but it was known to suffer from potentially toxic blooms of blue green algae.
+The water of the reservoir was relatively nutrient rich, but it was known to suffer from potentially toxic blooms of Cyanobacteria.